-There is insufficient evidence to support the use of extracorporeal shock wave and endoscopic intracorporeal laser lithotripsy for managing salivary stones.
-Further research with randomized controlled studies and larger patient sample sizes is required to demonstrate safety and efficacy.
+There is insufficient quality evidence to support the use of extracorporeal shock wave and endoscopic intracorporeal laser lithotripsy for managing salivary stones.
+Available evidence consists primarily of single-arm studies, a design generally considered of very low quality in hierarchies of evidence.
+A limited number of controlled studies are reported that do not clearly support the benefit of lithotripsy and are limited by lack of randomization, masking, or adjustment for confounding factors.
+Further research with well-designed and preferably randomized controlled studies and with larger patient sample sizes is required to demonstrate safety and efficacy.